 Make sure you also go check out the historic Hotel Chelsea, a place that is a gallery within itself.
 They also just recently renovated it and have a curated collection of the best cocktails from all the best bars around the world including the ice-cold martini from Duke’s in London.
 While this isn’t a free thing to do in NYC, it is definitely worth spending some extra cash to check it out since you’re saving elsewhere!

 Speaking of Chelsea, another pick for fun things to do in NYC for free is visit the High Line, one of the best parks in NYC located on former train tracks that have been converted into an amazing outdoor park full of great views, gardens, and outdoor artwork.
-The High Line came about several years ago and has instantly become a great place for locals and tourists alike.
+The High Line came about several years ago and has instantly become a great place for locals and tourists alike and one of the best outdoor activities in NYC.

 The High Line runs for several blocks and has local art, green spaces, places to lay and read a book or just a great place to take a walk.